Py4Phy/classroom-generator/README.md

   (e.g., when first line is indented compared to following lines).

 * **file**: name of a file that should have been submitted;
   the test only checks that the file exists.

+  A path relative to the repository root directory can be used.

+ **fileregex**: Python regular expression for one or more filenames.
+If the expression matches at least one filename then the test passes.

+  Directory names do *not* count as matches.

+  The **fileregex** can be a path including directory names relative to the repository root directory.
+However, regular expressions may *only be used for the filename part* as directory parts of the path are never matched but used literally.

 * **imagefilename**: name of a file that should have been submitted;
   the test only checks that the file exists and that it can be loaded